 For questions or more information call 814-467-3782.

-Beginning January 1, you may be eligible to have your post COVID-19 pulmonary rehabilitation covered by Medicare.
+You may be eligible to have your post COVID-19 pulmonary rehabilitation covered by Medicare.

 The Pulmonary Rehabilitation program at Chan Soon-Shiong Medical Center at Windber is accredited through the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
 The program is recognized for its commitment to improving the quality of life by enhancing standards of care.
 Accredited AACVPR programs are recognized as leaders in the field of cardiovascular and pulmonary rehabilitation because they offer the most advanced practices available.